Langar, Nottinghamshire: Geography

+Oil field

+Oil was discovered by BP in January 1958, with Bothamsall.

 History

+Langar in the wapentake of Bingham in Nottinghamshire, its inhabitants and lords are mentioned in the Domesday Book of 1086.

-One of the first recorded landowners was Gerard de Rodes in the 12th century.
+One of the first recorded landowners in the 12th century was Gerard de Rodes.
 The De Rodes family served as soldiers for King John who visited Langar in 1215.
 The estate then passed to the Tibetots in the 13th century.
 Following the marriage of Margaret Tibetot to Roger Scrope, 2nd Baron Scrope of Bolton in 1373, the estate passed to the Scrope family.

 The last Lord Scrope who was associated with Langar was Emanuel Scrope, 1st Earl of Sunderland.
 Emanuel's estate was inherited by Annabella, his illegitimate daughter.
 In 1677, Annabella married the Gloucestershire politician, John Howe.
 According to Thoroton, Langar Hall and nearly the whole parish had lately become the estate of Mr Howe.

 A famous descendant of the Howe's was Richard Howe, 1st Earl Howe, famous for his victory in the sea battle known as the "Glorious First of June", celebrated every year at Langar Hall.
 Admiral Howe died in 1799 and was buried in Langar Church.

 Another famous son of Langar was the author Samuel Butler whose father, Thomas, was rector of Langar-cum-Barnstone.